Company logo | Codica

 Airbnb didn’t stop there.
 Thus, Mediakix stated that the brand partnered with 37 world-famous celebrities during 2015-2017.
 Their sponsored posts received more than 18 million likes and 510,000 comments.

-As a result, the brand got broad exposure reaching the total potential audience of nearly 1 billion Instagram users.
+As a result, the brand got major exposure reaching the total potential audience of nearly 1 billion Instagram users.

 You cannot have your cake and eat it too.
 This old proverb applies to the chicken and egg problem more than ever.
-It is impossible to attract both buyers and sellers at the same time without the risk of losing too many resources or money.
-Thus, you need to focus on one side at a time.
+It is impossible to attract buyers and sellers at the same time without risking losing too many resources or money.
+Thus, you need to involve one side at a time in your marketplace business.

 The easiest way of customer acquisition is to become a producer.
-The tactics is plain and simple: you create products that will solve the pain points of your potential customers.
-As soon as your user base is large enough, you encourage other sellers or producers to join your ecosystem.
+The tactics are plain and simple: you create an initial product that will solve the pain points of your potential customers.
+As soon as your user base is large enough, you encourage other sellers or producers to join your marketplace.

-Apple is a classic example of a company doing the right thing.
-Initially, Steve Jobs was strongly opposed to third-party applications for the iPhone.
+Apple is a classic example of a company that does the right thing in the market.
+At first, Steve Jobs was strongly opposed to third-party applications for the iPhone.
 He intended to create web apps that could be used via mobile web browser Safari.
-However, when the device attracted lots of consumers, he changed his mind, and in July 2008 Apple’s App Store was opened.
+However, when the device attracted many consumers, he changed his mind, and in July 2008, Apple’s App Store opened.

 Do you need a reliable team to create a marketplace?